Continuing the series of posts in which I take a close look at one specific email — putting a positive spin on “copy teardowns”

 Why should they buy from you, versus some other social enterprise?

-Why should they buy from you versus the Pound Store down the road, which might also carry items that look faintly “boho”?
+Why should I buy from you versus the Pound Store down the road, which might also carry items that look faintly “boho”?

 It’s important to make the case for

 - the feel-good aspect of buying from a certified social enterprise